Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

 * [Sample4_RecognizeEntities.cs][recognize_entities_sample0] - Recognize entities in a single text input.
 * [Sample4_RecognizeEntitiesBatchConvenience.cs][recognize_entities_sample1] - Recognize entities in each input in a collection of text input strings.
 * [Sample4_RecognizeEntitiesBatch.cs][recognize_entities_sample2] - Recognize entities in each input in a collection of text document inputs.
-* [Sample4_DetectLanguageAsync.cs][recognize_entities_sample_async] - Make an asynchronous call to detect the language of a single text input.
+* [Sample4_RecognizeEntitiesAsync.cs][recognize_entities_sample_async] - Make an asynchronous call to detect the language of a single text input.

 ### Recognize PII Entities
 * [Sample5_RecognizePiiEntities.cs][recognize_pii_entities_sample0] - Recognize entities containing Personally Identifiable Information in a single text input.
-* [Sample5_DetectLanguageBatchConvenience.cs][recognize_pii_entities_sample1] - Recognize entities containing Personally Identifiable Information in each input in a collection of text input strings.
+* [Sample5_RecognizePiiEntitiesBatch.cs][recognize_pii_entities_sample1] - Recognize entities containing Personally Identifiable Information in each input in a collection of document strings.
-* [Sample5_DetectLanguageBatch.cs][recognize_pii_entities_sample2] - Recognize entities containing Personally Identifiable Information in each input in a collection of text document inputs.
+* [Sample5_RecognizePiiEntitiesBatchConvenience.cs][recognize_pii_entities_sample2] - Recognize entities containing Personally Identifiable Information in each input in a collection of text input string.
 ### Recognize Linked Entities
 * [Sample6_RecognizeLinkedEntities.cs][recognize_linked_entities_sample0] - Recognize linked entities in a single text input.
-* [Sample6_DetectLanguageBatchConvenience.cs][recognize_linked_entities_sample1] - Recognize linked entities in each input in a collection of text input strings.
+* [Sample6_RecognizeLinkedEntitiesBatchConvenience.cs][recognize_linked_entities_sample1] - Recognize linked entities in each input in a collection of text input strings.
-* [Sample6_DetectLanguageBatch.cs][recognize_linked_entities_sample2] - Recognize linked entities in each input in a collection of text document inputs.
+* [Sample6_RecognizeLinkedEntitiesBatch.cs][recognize_linked_entities_sample2] - Recognize linked entities in each input in a collection of text document inputs.

 ## Contributing